chrismatteson/hashicorp_azure_training/docs/slides-tf.md

 * Reviewed the value Terraform Enterprise offers
 * Looked at Terraform Cloud and Enterprise
 * Signed up for a Terraform Cloud account
-* Created a sandbox organization
+* Created a new organization
-* Joined the workshop organization
 * Learned about Remote State
 * Generated a Terraform Cloud Token
 * Configured our terraform.rc file